-- 4.1) On the day of imaging, supplement the media in each well with conjugated BSI-Lectin and incubate under standard culture conditions for 30 minutes.
+- 1. On the day of imaging, supplement the media in each well with conjugated BSI-Lectin and incubate under standard culture conditions for 30 min.
 Wash tissues twice with lectin-free media.
-BSI-Lectin stain will remain visible on the mesentery tissue for up to 3 days in culture. - 4.2) Transfer the plate to a microscope stage.
-Identify blood and lymphatic vessels based on their morphology and network structure. - 4.3) Locate a desired network region on each tissue and take images.
-Take note of the imaging location to ensure the same region will be captured for subsequent images.
-If using a motorized stage, document the coordinates. - 4.4) Return tissues to the incubator and continue to culture until desired end point.
+BSI-Lectin stain will remain visible on the mesentery tissue for up to 3 days in culture. - Transfer the plate to a microscope stage.
+Identify blood and lymphatic vessels based on their morphology and network structure.
+Locate a desired network region on each tissue and take images.
+Take note of the imaging location to ensure the same region will be - captured for subsequent images.
+If using a motorized stage, document the coordinates. - 4.
+Return tissues to the incubator and continue to culture until desired end point.
 Repeat steps 4.1 4.3 as needed depending on desired experimental time points.